Free Fabora tool

 Need the section weight first?

-If the main question is just the section weight rather than beam moment or deflection, Fabora also has the Steel Weight Calculator for SHS, RHS, UB, UC, PFC, plate, and more.
+If all you're really after is the weight of the section, not the moment or the deflection, the Steel Weight Calculator does SHS, RHS, UB, UC, PFC, plate and the rest.

 Tool FAQ